axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

-If you want to customize its style, please refer to :ref:`components-additional-components-styles-customization` for more details.
+If you want to customize its style, please refer to :ref:`components-additional-components-style-customization`.

 .. _components-additional-components-migrate-from-old-process-chain:

 Migrate from Deprecated Process Chain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Replace code in HTML files from ``ch.ivy.addon.portalkit.singleapp.process.ProcessChain`` to ``com.axonivy.portal.component.ProcessChain``.
+- Replace code in HTML files: replace ``ch.ivy.addon.portalkit.singleapp.process.ProcessChain`` with ``com.axonivy.portal.component.ProcessChain``.

 .. _components-additional-component-global-growl: